Our Facility Plans

 According to the Master Plan for El Paso Parks and Recreation:

 - El Paso has 6 locations with groups of 3 or more diamond fields.
 The remainder of baseball and softball fields are distributed over 10 parks, with 7 of the 10 only having one field.

 - Much of the supply, especially in the Central and Mission Valley planning areas, is in single or two field formats.
 These provide good neighborhood access, but are inefficient for leagues with multiple teams.

 - The far Northwest and the far East have the fewest number of fields per capita.

 - Long term, better consolidation into 3 to 5 field complexes in recommended.
 In addition, a four to five field complex along with a three field complex, is recommended to serve El Paso’s central, near west side, upper central and northeast planning areas.
 This does not take into consideration the infrastructure needed to serve the surrounding population in Southern New Mexico and the adjacent Juarez, Mexico.

-BYAA is in current negotiations with El Paso County to revitalize the baseball and softball fields at Gallegos Park.
+Border Youth Athletic Association is working to create a solution to the lack of fields by researching resources that will allow the organization to build a new baseball/softball complex.
 This will expand BYAA’s programmatic offerings to Northwest El Paso, creating a vibrant, active programming space.
 This multi-million dollar proposed facility will increase the number of children supported by BYAA, create a positive economic impact on surrounding areas through tournaments and events, and provide new opportunities for El Paso student-athletes through showcases and skills development programming.
 Most importantly, it will aid in the identification of new sources of support for youth in West Texas and Southern New Mexico.